full-stack-devs-learn/niantic-2024-sprint-2-team-3/README.md

 ### Charletta Harris
 I am really proud of the code block below.
-It pulls data using the DAO and the best part is seeing it displayed on the webpage.This code helped structure the page, and I had to use a QuestionDAO with a GetMapping to make it all work.
+It pulls data using the DAO and the best part is seeing it displayed on the webpage.This code helped structure the page, and we had to use a QuestionDAO with a GetMapping to make it all work.